 The Time Tracker 1.0 database is intended to interface with three level of users.
 Owner, Management and the drivers of the company vehicles.

-All data related to customers travelled will be capture and recorded on a web base server, management are required to set and adjust their hourly rates.
+All data related to customers travelled will be capture and recorded on a web base server, management is required to set and adjust their hourly rates.

-A mobile GPS-Navigator software application will interact with the database about vehicle location and route of travel, it is required that the necessary hardware be installed onboard the company vehicles that is intended to log data in the Database.
+A mobile GPS-Navigator(maybe just a phone app?) software application will interact with the database about vehicle location and route of travel, it is required that the necessary hardware be installed onboard the company vehicles that is intended to log data in the Database.

 The mobile application requires both Internet and GPS connection to fetch and receive information about time of travelled and closest possible route.
 Between drivers and the database.